mouldimus/notes/CLI_Basics.md

 ## Branching
 [Back](#)

-When you use the command “git init,” the current location within your file system will be assigned as a local git repository.
+When you use the command `git init`, the current location within your file system will be assigned as a local git repository.
 So you will want to be sure to use this command with a project folder you have created specifically for your project files.

 If you have created and initialized the “myRepository” project folder while you were following along with this tutorial series, then this is your project folder.